marypaskhaver/marypaskhaver/README.md

 I'm a freshman at Rutgers with published iOS apps and experience in web development, and I'm fascinated with synthesizing tech and the humanities to promote positive change.

-I'm currently studying object-oriented programming and unit testing with Sandi Metz's _99 Bottles of OOP_, writing short stories, and dreaming up new mobile app ideas.
+I'm currently studying React Native, writing short stories, and dreaming up new mobile app ideas.

 Want to collaborate on anything iOS or web related?
 Contact me at mary.paskhaver@gmail.com.
 \